pystruct/pystruct/README.md

 Currently the project is mostly maintained by Andreas Mueller, but contributions are very welcome.
 I plan a stable release soon.

-The full documentation can be found at the website: http://pystruct.github.io
+The full documentation and installation instructions can be found at the website: http://pystruct.github.io

 You can contact the authors either via the [mailing list](https://groups.google.com/forum/#!forum/pystruct)